 Traveling Beyond the Port

 Yes, downtown Ketchikan offers all of the typical amenities you would expect at an Alaskan cruise port- unique shops, eateries, and plenty of places to purchase local salmon.
-But, we suggest that you venture beyond the port and find a Ketchikan Tour or Excursion!
+But, we suggest that you venture beyond the port, see more Ketchican totem poles, visit the nearby Misty Fjords National Monument, and find a Ketchikan Tour or Excursion!

 You will quickly discover the history and culture of the Native Alaskan people in the beautifully carved totem poles spread throughout the city, with the Chief Johnson Totem Pole towering over all of them.